 Because the condition cannot be cured

 You may be offered palliative care when your medical care team feels there’s no further curative treatment available for your condition.
-This is when the focus of your treatment will shift to symptom relief and pain management to minimise the impact it has on your daily life, for as long as possible.
+This is when the focus of your treatment will shift to symptom relief and pain management to minimise the impact it has on your daily life for as long as possible.

-Whenever it’s suggested – it’s important for you understand as much as possible about this type of care and how it will be delivered as your condition progresses.
+Whenever it’s suggested – it’s important for you to understand as much as possible about this type of care and how it will be delivered as your condition progresses.
 It can be hard to come to terms with a specific prognosis – that’s if your doctors can give one at all.
 However, knowing what symptoms to expect at roughly what stage, and how different treatments may make you feel, can help you feel more in control of your care journey.

 When should palliative care be implemented?

-Ultimately, the purpose of palliative care is to provide you with whatever support you need to enhance your quality of life – so when you receive it is really up to you.
-Your healthcare team will of course advise you on when they think it’s best to begin a palliative care plan, but wishes should always be central to the decision, as long as you have the capacity to decide.
+Ultimately, the purpose of palliative care is to provide you with whatever support you need to enhance your quality of life – so when you receive it, is really up to you.
+Your healthcare team will of course, advise you on when they think it’s best to begin a palliative care plan, but wishes should always be central to the decision as long as you have the capacity to decide.

-If your condition isn’t immediately life threatening, you may want to postpone care until a point where you need to change medications, or can no longer manage day to day without support.
+If your condition isn’t immediately life-threatening, you may want to postpone care until a point where you need to change medications or can no longer manage day-to-day without support.

 If your condition can’t be cured, you may decide to stop your current treatment altogether, particularly if you’ve reached a point where it’s invasive or comes with difficult side effects.
 Instead, you may choose palliative care to manage your symptoms and keep you well enough to enjoy life.

-Or, you may wish to start your care plan straightaway in order to access mental or spiritual support – as palliative care teams are made up of specialists that support the ‘whole’ you, not just your medical needs.
-This may be particularly comforting if you experience feelings of grief, anxiety, or depression after diagnosis, or want to explore certain religious beliefs.
+Or, you may wish to start your care plan straightaway in order to access mental or spiritual support – as palliative care teams are made up of specialists that support the ‘whole’ of you, not just your medical needs.
+This may be particularly comforting if you experience feelings of grief, anxiety, or depression after diagnosis or want to explore certain religious beliefs.